10 Reasons You Should Drive the Blue Ridge Parkway This Fall

-What’s better than fall foilage you ask?
+What’s better than fall foilage, you ask?
 Well, that’s fall foilage etched around waterfalls, of course!
-Brevard and Transylvania County in North Carolina are known as the Land of Waterfalls.
+The Land of Waterfalls are Brevard and Transylvania County in North Carolina.
 Here you will find over 250 waterfalls to explore.

 To sweeten the deal, all listed waterfalls are relatively easy to access and experience for all skill levels.

 Fall is one of the best times to get outside, especially in the South.
 The elevations of the Blue Ridge Mountains welcome cool crisp air, making it perfect for outdoor fall activities!